wieldo/angular-formly-validator/README.md

 FormlyValidator
 ==========

-Automate fields validation in Angular-Formly.
+Automate fields validation in [Angular-Formly].

 ## Add Angular Formly

-There is no official [Angular Formly] package in Atmosphere so you have to add it manually.
+There is no official [Angular-Formly] package in Atmosphere so you have to add it manually.

 ## Install